Charleston Businesses

 According to Milken Institute, Charleston's low cost of living relative to other cities "provides more opportunities for retirees outside the area, while its diverse industry base attracts skilled workers.
 Charleston moved up the list from #22 in 2006; and from #57 in 2005 to #12 in 2007.
 Milken found that Charleston's employment base grew 7.1 percent faster than the national average.

 Charleston has maintained a strong, stable business environment based on a foundation of industry incentives, transportation links, diversified economy and a growing, highly-educated work force.
-The Milken Institute has recently released its Best-Performing Cities Index, in which the Charleston/North Charleston metropolitan area moved up ten places to 12th in economic performance among the nation's 200 largest cities.
+The Milken Institute has recently released its Best-Performing Cities Index, in which the Charleston/North Charleston metropolitan area moved up ten places to 12th in economic performance among the nation's 200 largest cities in 2008.
+In 2009, Charleston made it to Milken's top 10 list!

 Boosting Charleston's business prowess is a thriving seaport that is ranked among the most active and most efficient in the world, moving in excess of $55 billion in container cargo each year.
 The port serves forty shipping lines and more than 150 countries, and will expand with another $600 million, 280-acre terminal facility in the next five years.